Mick Veum, Chair

 This department is in the College of Letters and Science .

-Faculty and Academic Staff: P Banerjee, A Durbala, M Farzaneh, B Hinaus, M Holdusen, K Menningen, A Steffen, A Stevenson, C Verzani, M Veum, W Weinberg, S Zamfir.
+Faculty: P Banerjee, A Durbala, M Farzaneh, B Hinaus, T Hohl, K Menningen, R Olson, A Stevenson, D Tamres, C Verzani, M Veum, S Zamfir.

 Definitions: Astronomy investigates the nature of celestial objects such as stars, planets, and galaxies, including their magnitudes, motions, distances and periods of revolution.

 Physics is the branch of science that investigates the laws of motion and properties of matter.
 It is often divided into the sub-disciplines of mechanics, heat, sound, electricity, magnetism, optics, atomic and nuclear physics.

 - You may not take both ASTR 100 and ASTR 311 for credit.

 - If you take ASTR 205 or ASTR 206 , you may not subsequently take ASTR 100 for credit.

 - You may take both ASTR 205 and ASTR 206 for GEP credit.

 - To major or minor in physics, you should register for acceptance no later than the first semester of your junior year.

 - PHYS 300 , PHYS 315 , PHYS 320 , PHYS 335 , PHYS 370 , PHYS 383 , PHYS 384 , PHYS 385 , PHYS 405 , PHYS 435 , and PHYS 470 are not offered every semester.
 See course description for details.